Ira Aldridge: Early life and career

 Ira Aldridge as Mungo in The Padlock.

-Aldridge was born in New York City to Reverend Daniel and Luranah (also spelled Lurona) Aldridge on July 24, 1807, but a few early biographies state that he was born in Bel Air, Maryland.
+Aldridge was born in New York City, in the United States, to The Reverend Daniel and Luranah (also spelled Lurona) Aldridge on July 24, 1807, but a few early biographies state that he was born in Bel Air, Maryland.
 At the age of 13, Aldridge went to the African Free School in New York City, established by the New-York Manumission Society for the children of free black people and slaves.
 They were given a classical education, including English grammar, writing, mathematics, geography, and astronomy.
 His classmates at the school included James McCune Smith, Alexander Crummell, Charles L. Reason, George T. Downing, and Henry H. Garnet.

 Aldridge's first professional acting experience was in the early 1820s with the African Company, a group founded and managed by William Henry Brown and James Hewlett.
 In 1821, the group built the African Grove Theatre, the first resident African-American theatre in the United States.
 The short-lived company was the subject of protests by neighbors, attacks by a rival company, and a racist parody published by newspaper editor and Sheriff of New York Mordecai Manuel Noah.
 This hostility indicated few prospects for Aldridge's acting career in America.
 Aldridge made his acting debut as Rolla, a Peruvian character in Richard Brinsley Sheridan's Pizarro.
 He may have also played the male lead in Romeo and Juliet, as reported later in an 1860 memoir by his schoolfellow, Dr. James McCune Smith.

 Portrait of Aldridge as Mungo, held at the Northwestern University.

 Confronted with the persistent discrimination which black actors had to endure in the United States, Aldridge emigrated to Liverpool, England, in 1824 with actor James Wallack.
 During this time the Industrial Revolution had begun, bringing about radical economic change that helped expand the development of theatres.
 The British parliament had abolished slavery in the UK in the 11th century, had outlawed the Atlantic slave trade and was moving toward abolishing slavery in the British Empire, which increased the prospect of black actors from abroad looking to perform.